hemantseth0210/design-patterns/README.md

    - Program to an interface, not an implementation.
    - Favor composition over inheritance
    - Classes should be open for extension, but closed for modification.
+   - Principle of Least Knowledge, talk only to your immediate friends

 # design-patterns